 Difference Between Living Wage and Minimum Wage

-If you are using living wage and minimum wage interchangeably, then you must know that it is not correct as these are two different measures of wage.
-The primary difference is the calculation criteria used in the determination of living wage and minimum wage.
+If you use living wage and minimum wage interchangeably, you must know it is incorrect as these are two different wage measures.
+The primary difference is the calculation criteria used to determine living and minimum wages.
 The living wage refers to the income level required to sustain a decent standard of living based on the family size and the location.
 On the other hand, the minimum wage refers to the income level authorized by the law that ensures that the employees are not pushed into poverty.

-- The criteria used for the calculation of the living wage is different than that of the minimum wage.
-While the living wage is determined based on factors like location, marital status, and no. of children, the minimum wage is decided on the basis of the overall economy.
+- The criteria used to calculate the living wage differ from the minimum wage.
+While the living wage is determined based on location, marital status, and no. of children, the minimum wage is decided based on the overall economy.

 - There is no well-defined body for regulating the living wage.
-On the other hand, the minimum wage is decided by the federal and state/ local governments.
+On the other hand, the minimum wage is determined by the federal and state/ local governments.

-- In the US, the living wage is adjusted to compensate for inflation, while the minimum wage has never changed since its inception in 2009.
+- The living wage is adjusted to compensate for inflation in the U.S., while the minimum wage has never changed since 2009.

 What is a Living Wage?